joshsoftware/peerly/README.md

 # The Peer Rewards and Recognition System

-Peerly is peer-rewarding system!
-Every employee gets a 'star' and a 'high-5' every week that they can use.
+Peerly is peer-recognision and rewarding system!
+Every employee gets and gives 'high-5' (henceforth called hi5) Give a hi5 to someone who you want to appreciate for something they did.
-You use it or lose it i.e. if you don't use it to appreciate someone, you lose it.

-A 'star' is what you give to someone who you want to appreciate.
-A 'high-5' is an add-on to another person's appreciation i.e. if Person-1 gives a 'star' to Person-2 for an action, Person-3 can give a 'high-5' for that action.
-Since you have only 1 star and 1 high-5 a week, you need to use it prudently!
+**Every week you get 2 hi5 that you can give to others - use it or lose it.**

-# Giving a 'star'
+# Giving a hi5

-A star can be given to anyone in the company if you want to appreciate his/her actions.
+A hi5 can be given to anyone in the company if you want to appreciate his/her actions.
 The action must be one of the Core Values of the company.
 Obviously, you must choose a person.
-There must be a reason for the peer reward
+There must be a mandatory reason for this hi5 which must explain why you are appreciating the person.

-# Giving a 'high-5'

-You can give your high-5 on any other rewards given.
-You have only 1 high-5 a week and once you give a high-5, you cannot take it back or change it!
-Any reward can receive **at most 3** high-5's.
+All your hi5 are publicly visible to all.
+Others can give additional hi5 to the same person for the same activity.
+You can also flag someone else's recognition if you think it's not correct. (see Moderation below).

 # Core Values